-It is currently unclear whether curcumin supplements are safe for pregnant women, so it is important for these women to speak to a doctor before trying any supplements.
+It is currently unclear whether curcumin supplements are safe during pregnancy, so it is important for people who are pregnant to speak with doctors before trying any supplements.

-People with diabetes should also avoid consuming turmeric, as it can lower blood glucose levels.
-It may also interact with some medications, such as blood thinners or diabetes drugs, so people should be sure to talk to their doctor before taking curcumin supplements.
+People with diabetes need to avoid consuming turmeric, as it can lower blood glucose levels.
+It may also interact with some medications, such as blood thinners or diabetes drugs, so it is important that individuals talk with their doctors before taking curcumin supplements.

-The U.S. Food and Drug Administration (FDA) do not regulate supplements, so the safety and contents of turmeric products cannot be guaranteed.
+Additionally, the Food and Drug Administration (FDA) does not regulate supplements, so the organization cannot guarantee the safety and contents of turmeric products.

-Unlike turmeric in other forms, the supplements are highly concentrated doses of curcumin, so people should be sure to read the instructions on how much is safe to consume.
+Unlike turmeric in other forms, the supplements are highly concentrated doses of curcumin, so people need to read the instructions and ask their healthcare professionals how much is safe to consume.

-Turmeric has shown promise in initial studies for its positive effect on some IBS symptoms.
-In most cases, including turmeric or curcumin supplements, as a part of a healthful diet, will not pose any health risk for people with IBS.
+Turmeric showed promise in initial studies for its positive effect on some IBS symptoms.
+In most cases, including turmeric or curcumin supplements as part of a healthful diet will not pose any health risk for people with IBS.

-Whether turmeric has any real benefits for IBS symptoms remains unclear, and further research in this area is required.
+Whether turmeric has any real benefits for IBS symptoms remains unclear, and experts need to perform further research in this area.